 echo "$result"

-#Output: "I like banana and banana pie."
+# Output: "I like banana and banana pie."

 COUNT_WORDS

-This function counts the number of words in a given string.
+Function: Counts the number of words in a given string.

 count_words(){